danielpetzold/js-bikeshare-demo/README.md

     * BS-server-settings-export.zip
     * Bikeshare-JRS-export.zip
   * Create the Bikeshare orgs and users
-    * Add a ìBikeShareî org manually
+    * Add a ‚ÄúBikeShare‚Äù org manually
     * Import Bikeshare_org_user_export.zip into the new Bikeshare org.

         * If you get: `import from superuser does not work Import of an organization to the root is not allowed.`, that means you tried to import into the root org, which does not work in JasperReports Server.
-Use the new organizationís jasperadmin account.
+Use the new organization‚Äôs jasperadmin account.

-        * Note: There will be a few ìaccess deniedî on resources under the public folder, you can ignore them.
+        * Note: There will be a few ‚Äúaccess denied‚Äù on resources under the public folder, you can ignore them.

   * Within JRS, update the server attributes affecting the Bikeshare data Source :
       * bikeshareDBHost